Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Sauerkraut recipes are great to have in your recipe file.
 Often, in Germany, sauerkraut is flavored with juniper berries and served alongside of pork, smoked sausages, or kasseler.

 For the cheese, I use whatever I happen to have in the fridge.
-Use that which melts nicely.
-If you enjoy it as an eating cheese, it will be fabulous in here as well. :)
+Use one that melts nicely.
+If you enjoy it as an eating cheese, it will be fabulous in this German dinner as well.
+I promise, it will be love at first bite! :)

 Celebrate Oktoberfest right at home with these German recipes found right here in Oma's Oktoberfest e-Cookbook.